 Consciousness is the most familiar phenomenon.
 Yet it is also the hardest to explain.
-The relationship between objective physical processes and subjective conscious experience presents a well-known hard problem for science (Chalmers, 1996).
-It re-triggers the recent debate about the long-standing dilemma of panpsychism versus emergentism (Strawson et al., 2006).
+The relationship between objective physical process and subjective conscious experience presents a well-known hard problem for science (Chalmers 1996).
+It retriggers the recent debate about the long-standing dilemma of panpsychism versus emergentism (Strawson et al 2006).
 Panpsychism asserts that consciousness (or mind) is a fundamental feature of the world that exists throughout the universe.
 Emergentism asserts that consciousness appears only as an emerging result of the complex matter process.
-Though emergentism is currently the most popular solution to the hard problem of consciousness, many doubt that it can bridge the explanatory gap ultimately.
-By comparison, panpsychism may provide an attractive and promising way to solve the hard problem, though it also encounters some serious problems (Seager and Allen-Hermanson, 2010).
-It is widely believed that the physical world is causally closed, i.e. that there is a purely physical explanation for the occurrence of every physical event and the explanation does not refer to any consciousness property (see, for example, McGinn, 1999).
+Though emergentism is currently the most popular solution to the hard problem of consciousness, many doubt that it can bridge the explanation gap ultimately.
+By comparison, panpsychism may provide an attractive and promising way to solve the hard problem, though it also encounters some serious problems (Seager and Allen-Hermanson 2010).
+It is widely believed that the physical world is causally closed, i.e., that there is a purely physical explanation for the occurrence of every physical event and the explanation does not refer to any consciousness property (see, e.g. McGinn 1999).
 But if panpsychism is true, the fundamental consciousness property should take part in the causal chains of the physical world and should present itself in our investigation of the physical world.
 Then does consciousness have any causal efficacy in the physical world?

-As I have argued in the previous sections, a conscious observer can distinguish two non-orthogonal states, while a measuring system without consciousness cannot.
-The different conscious perceptions for two non-orthogonal states will correspond to two different brain states of the observer.
-Especially, the memory content of the observer will be different after he has perceived the two non-orthogonal quantum states; for the definite state ψ_1 or ψ_2 he will remember that he formed a definite perception after the conscious time t_n , while for the superposition state $\psi_1 + \psi_2$ he will remember that he formed a definite perception after the collapse time t_c .
-Besides, the different conscious perceptions of the observer can further lead to different external outputs by his verbal report or physical action.
+As we have argued in the previous sections, a conscious observer can distinguish two nonorthogonal states, while a measuring system without consciousness cannot.
+The different conscious perceptions for two nonorthogonal states will correspond to two different brain states of the observer.
+Especially, the memory content of the observer will be different after he has perceived the two nonorthogonal quantum states; for the definite state $\psi_1$ or $\psi_2$ he will remember that he formed a definite perception after the conscious time tp, while for the superposition state $\psi_1 + \psi_2$ , he will remember that he formed a definite perception after the collapse time tc.
+Moreover, the different conscious perceptions of the observer can further lead to different external outputs by his verbal report or physical action.
 Accordingly, consciousness does have a causal efficacy in the physical world when considering the fundamental quantum processes.
-This will provide strong support for panpsychism.
-In fact, it can be further argued that if consciousness has a distinct quantum physical effect, then it cannot be emergent but be a fundamental property of substance.
+This will provide a strong support for panpsychism.
+In fact, we can further argue that if consciousness has a distinct quantum physical effect, then it cannot be emergent but be a fundamental property of substance.
 Here is the argument.